curiousTauseef/kinectcapture/README.md

 ---------
 User Interface
 ---------
-The user-interface consist of the real-time depth and rgb/ir display with optional histogram display for rgb/ir.
+The user-interface consists of the real-time depth and rgb/ir display with optional histogram display for rgb/ir.
 The menu consists of 'Load Program' item to load a valid program.
 The lower end of the user interface contains the Write Register, Write CMOS Register, Run program, Brightness Set input options.

 -------------------